akshayg08/akshayg08.github.io/_pages/about.md

   - /about.html
 ---

-I have recently graduated from <a href="https://www.iiit.ac.in/">IIIT-Hyderabad</a> with B.Tech (Honours) + MS by Research in Computer Science.
-I am highly interested in working on various research problems in the field of Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, and Computational Social Science.
-During my Master's, I worked on Neural Machine Translation for Low-Resource languages and, Translation and Generation of Code-Mixed sentences, under the supervision of <a href="https://www.iiit.ac.in/people/faculty/m.shrivastava/">Professor Manish Shrivastava</a>.
-Currently, I am working as an Associate Engineer, Machine Learning at <a href="https://www.exawizards.in/">ExaWizards</a>.
-I am working on Natural Language query based Temporal Activity Localization.
+I will be joining Carnegie Mellon University (CMU) as a Master's student pursuing MS in Intelligent Information Systems, in Fall 2023.
+I am highly interested in working on various research problems in the field of Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, and Multimodal ML.
+Previously, I worked as an Associate Machine Learning Engineer at <a href="https://www.exawizards.in/">ExaWizards</a>, where I worked on designing and deploying Natural Language query based Temporal Activity Localization systems.
+I graduated from <a href="https://www.iiit.ac.in/">IIIT-Hyderabad</a> with B.Tech (Honours) + MS by Research in Computer Science.
+During my Master's, I worked on Neural Machine Translation for Low-Resource languages and, Translation and Generation of Code-Mixed data, under the supervision of <a href="https://www.iiit.ac.in/people/faculty/m.shrivastava/">Professor Manish Shrivastava</a>.

-I am also working with <a href="https://faculty.iiit.ac.in/~vgandhi/">Professor Vineet Gandhi</a> on improving the generalization ability of Image Classification models on unseen domains.
-Moreover, I am working on the detection of religious Hate Speech on online social media platforms such as Twitter, advised by <a href="https://precog.iiit.ac.in/">Professor Ponnurangam Kumaraguru “PK"</a> and <a href="https://jisun.me/">Professor Jisun An</a>.
+I have also worked with <a href="https://faculty.iiit.ac.in/~vgandhi/">Professor Vineet Gandhi</a> on improving the generalization ability of Image Classification models on unseen domains.
+Moreover, I worked on the detection of religious Hate Speech on online social media platforms such as Twitter, advised by <a href="https://precog.iiit.ac.in/">Professor Ponnurangam Kumaraguru “PK"</a> and <a href="https://jisun.me/">Professor Jisun An</a>.

 <header>
-  <h1 itemprop="headline">Updates</h1>
+  <h1 itemprop="headline">News</h1>
 </header>

 <ul>
+  <li><b>October 2022:</b> Our work <b>"Class-wise Domain Generalization: A Novel Framework for Evaluating Distributional Shift"</b> accepted for publication at NeurIPS 2022 Workshop on Distribution Shifts.</li>
   <li><b>July 2022:</b> Defended my Master's Thesis on <b>"Neural Machine Translation for Low Resource Languages."</b> [ <a href="https://docs.google.com/presentation/d/191au_y3Z-MmDRkBX2GubCK8QIPJkeuiF8aNF3ncz0Gg/edit?usp=sharing">Slides</a> ] [ <a href="https://blogs.iiit.ac.in/monthly_news/akshay-goindani-low-resource-languages/">Blog</a> ]</li>
   <li><b>December 2021:</b> Our work <b>"Reappraising Domain Generalization in Neural Networks"</b> uploaded as a Pre-print.</li>
   <li><b>August 2021:</b> Our work <b>"A Dynamic Head Importance Computation Mechanism"</b> accepted for publication at the Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP 2021).</li>